-Where a child may be at risk of harm, communication must be made with the Social Work Contact Centre (03451 55 15 03).
+Where a child may be at risk of harm, communication must be made with the Social Work Contact Centre (03451 55 15 03) and a referral made on an (inter-agency) Notification of Child Concern Form.

 If the child is in immediate danger, requires urgent medical attention, or a crime is suspected, the appropriate emergency services must be called (police, ambulance, or fire service).
 Any action taken in respect of the child is in addition to action taken for the adult at risk of harm.
 Note: a young person aged 16 or 17 may be considered both a child and adult when at risk of harm.
 The most appropriate legislation to support and protect the young person will be followed.